echelononeapp/multi-account-automation-lab/README.md

 It's essential to have the AWS CLI installed and configured on your system and temporary credentials (STS tokens) or permanent credentials (access keys) set up for your accounts.
 Please refer to [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) for setup.

-This is a sample solution, that is meant to be expaned on.
+This is a sample solution, that is meant to be expanded on.
 For demonstration purposes the Lambda function retrieving a list of accounts does not make an API call out of the box but simply returns a dictionary of account ids and aliases.

-Edit `line 30` in `./cloudformation/solution-stepfunction.yml` with your account details by replacing `return {"accounts":[]}` with something like
+Edit `line 30` in `./cloudformation/solution-stepfunction.yml` with your **managed account(s)** details by replacing `return {"accounts":[]}` with something like

 ```python
 return {"accounts":[{"id":"222222222222",'alias':"account a"},{"id":"1111111111111",'alias':"account b"}]}